English original

 • Despite common psychological concerns, driverless metros are safer than traditional ones.
 None of them ever had a serious accident.

-• Intruder detection systems can be more effective than humans in stopping the trains if someone is on the tracks.
+• Intruder detection systems can be more effective than humans in stopping trains if someone is on the tracks.

 • Financial savings in both energy and wear-and-tear costs because trains are driven to an optimum specification.